 Step One

-The first step is to sear the roast on both sides in a large skillet.
-This extra initial step will add so much flavor to your roast.
+The first step is to sear the roast on both sides in a large skillet over medium-high heat.
+This extra initial step of a quick sear in a hot skillet will add so much flavor to your roast.
 It’s worth the effort.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.